 Dr. Page practices as a medical oncologist and hematologist at The Center for Cancer and Blood Disorders in Fort Worth and in Weatherford where he is a strong advocate for the highest quality of patient care.
 As President, he and his colleagues have created the most comprehensive community cancer care in the north Texas region, ensuring the patient’s journey includes integrated access to all components of the continuum of cancer care.

 In 2018, Dr. Page was given the ASCO “Advocate of the Year” Award.
-In 2019, he was given the prestigious Fellow of ASCO (FASCO) designation for many years of dedicated volunteer contributions to ASCO.
-Dr. Page has been one of the two selected mentors to ASCO’s new Healthcare Policy Fellowship program.
-He has supervised the policy development activities over the last few years of 4 Fellows, resulting in numerous publications and policy changes.
+In 2019, he achieved the prestigious Fellow of ASCO (FASCO) designation for many years of dedicated volunteer contributions to ASCO.
+Dr. Page was an inaugural mentor to ASCO’s new Healthcare Policy Fellowship program and has contributed to the Leadership Development Program.
+He has supervised and contributed to policy development activities over the last few years, resulting in numerous publications and policy changes.

-He is the Past President and current Secretary of the Texas Society of Clinical Oncology and serves on the Legislative, Education and Membership Committees.
-Dr. Page is politically active both in Texas and nationally working on cancer related legislative issues.
+He is the Past President and current Treasurer of the Texas Society of Clinical Oncology and serves on the Legislative, Education, and Membership Committees.
+Dr. Page is politically active both in Texas and nationally working on cancer-related legislative issues.
 Dr. Page has served as a Consultant to the Texas Medical Association Cancer Committee, and the Texas Osteopathic Medical Association representative on the TMA Physician Oncology Education Program.

 Combined oncology and hematology, University of Texas M. D. Anderson Cancer Center